Advent of Code in Zig

 In this post I will give you some hints on how to get a smooth experience when dealing with the most common tasks required to solve each exercise.

-At the end of the blog post I will also give you some more high-level advice about getting started with Zig, and the limits of using AoC to learn Zig.
+At the end of the blog post I will also talk about the limits of using AoC to learn Zig.

 Dev tooling setup